BelhalK/PopsyPriceAndCatPrediction/README.md

 ## Content:
-1. DonaloadTrainAndTest: Folder with the scripts allowing you to download images using BigQuery API and order them in labelled folder (for training purposes)
+1. DownloadTrainAndTest: Download data using BigQuery, Split into labels, Train the VGGNet and Test.

-2. Predict_TrainedModel: Folder with the CNN
+2. Predict_TrainedModel: Scripts to Predict from a pre-trained model.